Census Dots

 Native American/Other

-Of the 100 places in New Hampshire, Gorham is the 47th most populous.
+Gorham is ranked the 45th most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Gorham was ranked the 47th most populous place in the 2020 Census.

 Gorham's White Population